lokenetwork/chinese-participle/README.md

 And the most process logic is in the "main.c".

-These are some picture for project.
+This is a picture of my pariticiple project.

  ![image](https://github.com/lokenetwork/chinese-participle/blob/master/demo-pictures/chinese-participle.png)